-Halfway between Villefranche and Beaulieu, the most prestigious headland on the Riviera is covered by dense vegetation.
-The peninsula is strewn with elegant houses such as the delightful Villa Ephrussi, home to a remarkable collection of works of art.
+Halfway between Villefranche and Beaulieu, it’s the most prestigious headland on the Riviera.
+The peninsula is strewn with elegant houses such as the delightful Villa Ephrussi de Rothschild , home to a remarkable collection of works of art.

 Saint Jean Cap Ferrat is also known for the luxurious villas nestled among lush vegetation.
-Discretely built and protected from prying eyes, they are some of the most expensive real estate in the entire world, and are often include a private beach and locked gates.
-Otherwise masked by the foliage of these houses, views of the shore can be admired from the coastal path, and from the streets of St-Jean and St-Hospice Point in the east.
+Discretely built and protected from prying eyes, they are some of the most expensive villas in the entire world, and are often include a private beach and locked gates.
+Otherwise masked by foliage, views of the shore can be admired from the coastal path, and from the path by St-Hospice Point .

 St Jean Cap Ferrat’s History

 The peninsula of Saint-Jean-Cap-Ferrat became a leading holiday resort around the end of the 19th century.
 Its dry and rocky landscape was originally home to just a handful of fishermen’s and farmers’ cottages clustered around the church and harbor.
 This hamlet was known as Saint-Jean and was part of the commune of Villefranche-sur-Mer.

 In 1876, the Compagnie Générale des Eaux created a 6800m³ artificial lake within leafy parkland.
 Fed by the river Vésubie, this lake also featured a small island and a waterfall.
 This water was the reason why the peninsula came to be covered in denser and more diverse vegetation.
 From then on, Cap Ferrat became a firm favorite with families who would arrive from Nice by horse-drawn carriage to have picnics under the pine and olive trees, or have lunch in one of the many restaurants that sprang up near the harbor.